lookit/lookit-docs/docs/source/tutorial-jspsych/tutorial-jspsych-first-study.rst

 There are also lots of examples on the jsPsych plugin documentation pages (e.g. `html-button-response plugin <https://www.jspsych.org/latest/plugins/html-button-response/>`__, `survey plugin <https://www.jspsych.org/latest/plugins/survey/>`__), as well as in the `jsPsych repository "examples" folder <https://github.com/jspsych/jsPsych/tree/main/examples>`__.

 Keep in mind that our internal CHS jsPsych experiment runner offers a limited set of jsPsych packages (core library and plugins/extensions) and package versions.
 In the future, we plan to expand this set.
-Please see our CHS jsPsych limitations page for information on what jsPsych packages are currently available.
+Please see our :ref:`CHS jsPsych limitations page <jspsych-limitations>` for information on what jsPsych packages are currently available.

 Bonus: Translate your experiment into another language